 Remember, there is no one right way to potty train.
 Depending on your situation, different resources will be more helpful than others.
 Moral of the story is find what works for you and your child.
 These are all resources that I have found extremely helpful:

 - Potty Training Chair: A small potty chair with removable bowl is awesome for helping little ones learn to potty train.
 First off, you can move it to any room you are in for easy access.
 Also, kids can easily learn to get on and off (which is more of a struggle on the full-sized toilet).
-I know some parents who teach straight on the big toilet and that works for them, but I couldn’t live without the potty chairs.
-I have a 2-story house and so when training, there is always at least one on each floor.

 - Toilet seat cover: Some parents opt to skip the chair, but use the seat cover to make the big toilet more manageable.
 We’ve used it as a bridge between the training potty chair and just using the big toilet.